Integrated assessment model

-The LOCOMOTION-MEDEAS II Integrated Economy-Energy-Environment Assessment Models (IAMs), developed in the scope of LOCOMOTION, are a set of nested models for three geographical levels – global, European and national for the 28 EU member states.
+The WILIAM (“Within limits”) Integrated Assessment Models (IAMs), developed in the scope of LOCOMOTION, are a set of nested models for three geographical levels – global, European and national for the 27 EU member states and United Kingdom (UK).

 The global model will consist of eight world regions, one of which is the EU-27 (at country level) and another the UK.
 The models run from 1995 to 2050.

 WILIAM models are built on the existing MEDEAS models that were developed in the context of the EU-funded MEDEAS project.
 For the study of the highly complex interactions between humans and their environment, the project draws on different techniques and methods, such as System Dynamics (SD) modelling with Vensim software, Input-Output Analysis (IOA), Energy Return On Investment (EROI) calculations, Life Cycle Analysis (LCA), land and carbon footprinting, microsimulation, and many others.

 Targeted at: Scientists, modelling experts.

 Available from: A first version of the IAM is available here.
 The final versión will be available on Github in 2022.

 Format: The final IAM will be available in Vensim and Python.

 License: Open source license.

 Support: Technical documentation will be available for download from this website.

 WILIAM models are structured in seven modules and sub-modules.
 This structure allows for flexibly testing, improving and expanding each module without impairing the robustness of the models as a whole: